Get

 Conclusion

-The physical exercise that owning a dog entails can improve heart health, reduce stress, and help lose weight.
-And dogs are shown to be very effective at reducing stress and anxiety levels.
-Before getting a dog, do ensure it is the right lifestyle choice for you and the rest of your family, though.
+The physical exercise involved in owning a dog can improve heart health, reduce stress, and help with weight loss.
+Dogs are also shown to be effective at reducing stress and anxiety levels.
+Before getting a dog, do ensure that it is the right lifestyle choice for you and the rest of your family, though.

 Featured Image Credit: Alina Kruk, Shutterstock